orcasgit/django-fitbit/intraday-support-docs.md

     - Change unique_together values for TimeSeriesData by adding 'intraday' as a requirement.

 Changes to fitapp/migrations
+    - Move addition of TimeSeriesDataType.intraday_support to 0001_initial.py to resolve errors.
+    - Add intraday_support field to every TimeSeriesDataType in fitapp/fixtures/initial_data.json to resolve errors.

 - Changes to fitapp/views.py
     - Change